 On the keto diet, your best bet is to avoid buying fruit and berries.
 If you want to eat them occasionally, check out our visual fruits and berries guide for the most keto friendly options.

-Though no fruit is great for keto, raspberries and blackberries are okay once in a while, especially if you keep your serving size small.
-Lemon and lime, in small amounts, work too.
+Though no fruit is great for keto, strawberries, raspberries and blackberries are okay once in a while, especially if you keep your serving size small.
+Lemon and lime, in small amounts, work too (technically avocado and tomatoes are low sugar fruits, but for convenience we group them with vegetables).

 Buy fewer nuts and less dark chocolate

 Nuts and dark chocolate (85% cocoa minimum) are keto friendly in small amounts.
-The problem is that they are convenient and delicious, so it’s easy to overeat these treats, which can take you out of ketosis.
+The problem is that they are convenient and delicious, so it can be easy to overeat these treats and end up going over your daily carb limit.

 Check out our visual nut guide for the best keto options (replace cashews with macadamia nuts or pecans, for example).
 Take a look at our keto snack guide to see the amount of carbs in different types of chocolate.